microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

         To perform the calculation and store the result:

         ```hexmate %1 -O%1 +-CK=10000-1FFFD@1FFFEg2w-2```
-   - Add the path to MPLAB X which contains hexmate application to your environment variable **PATH**
+   - Add the path to MPLAB X which contains hexmate application to your environment variable **PATH**.

     Example path(default):
         ```C:\Program Files\Microchip\MPLABX\v6.15\mplab_platform\bin```

  * Compile the project
  * Running the postBuild script

-        Copy and paste the following command in command prompt: ***postBuild${ShExtension} ${ImagePath}*** Example path: ```.\postBuild.bat avr128da48-application-crc32.X.production.hex```
+        Copy and paste the following command in command prompt: **postBuild${ShExtension} ${ImagePath}**

+        Example path: ```.\postBuild.bat avr128da48-application-crc32.X.production.hex```

 ## Operation
-In this section, we will walkthrough how to run the examples that are housed in this repository.
-For this example walkthrough we will execute the Checksum verification example and update the device flash memory with the Checksum application image to demonstrate a successful device firmware update (DFU).
+In this section, we will walkthrough how to run the examples in this repository.
+This example shows how to execute the Checksum verification example and update the device flash memory with the Checksum application image to demonstrate a successful device firmware update (DFU).

 **8-Bit MDFU Client Operation**